koda86/floa/man/floa_doc.md

 **3. Function parameters:**

 - n.boot: The number of bootstrap iterations (default = 400)

-(- n.rep: The number of repeated calculations in the uncertainty estimation (default = 100))
+- (n.rep: The number of repeated calculations in the uncertainty estimation (default = 100))

 #### Example data sets